Emily9023/ECE324_Restaurant_Review_Predictor/README.md

 Next we created two neural network models.
 Neural Net.ipynb contains 1 basic neural network model and 1 stacked neural network model.
 # Step 4: Generate Coefficients Table
-CalculateCoefficients.ipynb contains the simple neural network that is used to calculate the correlation factors between cities.
+CalculateCoefficients.ipynb (in the Models directory) contains the simple neural network that is used to calculate the correlation factors between cities.